 The solution is to feed your snake regularly and handle him normally.
 The more you handle him, the more normal it will seem normal to your snake.

-How Is the Corn Snake Different From Other Pets?
+How Is a Snake Different From Other Pets?

 - Snakes need to be left alone for about a day or two after eating.
 If they are handled before they are finished digesting, they may vomit up their last meal.